• Skip to primary navigation

 COVID-19 Update

-Before Coming to UAMS
+Before Coming to a UAMS Health Location

-About Myeloma Center
+About the Myeloma Center

 The UAMS Myeloma Center is one of the largest centers in the world for research and clinical care related to myeloma and related disorders.
 Our success in treating multiple myeloma patients is based on the findings of our research program.
 Multiple myeloma is a type of cancer that affects the plasma cells.
 Nationwide, the median survival rate of patients with multiple myeloma is only about four years.
 But at our UAMS Myeloma Center, the survival rate is closer to eight or nine years, and many patients treated at our center are considered cured.
 Five-year survival rates at the Myeloma Center are greater than 65% — nearly twice the average of any other treatment facility.